groupdocs/groupdocs-blog-content/Groupdocs.Blog/2013-02-11-working-with-groupdocs-signature-api-from-ruby/index.md

 url: /2013/02/11/working-with-groupdocs-signature-api-from-ruby/
 author: 'Derek Hyland'
 summary: ''
-tags: ['API', 'digital signature', 'electronic signature', 'esignature', 'GroupDocs Signature', 'zArchive']
+tags: ['API', 'digital signature', 'electronic signature', 'esignature', 'zArchive']
+categories: ['GroupDocs.Signature Product Family']
 ---

 Today we will find out how to use GroupDocs' Ruby SDK.
 We will create a GroupDocs Signature envelope sample with the Sinatra framework.
 GroupDocs Signature envelopes are used to prepare documents for digital signature and managing the signature process.